forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 ### Performance

-Last week, we published a breakdown of how Hugo and Jekyll perform.
+Previously, we published a [breakdown of how Hugo and Jekyll perform](/blog/hugo-vs-jekyll-benchmark/).

 In our results, we discovered that Jekyll is _much slower_ in comparison to Hugo, about 35x slower.
 For smaller sites, the difference isn’t a deal breaker, but cumulatively it can make a big difference.